kingston-hackSpace/Teensy/README.md

 If you are using the Teensy for the first time, you will need to follow the next set-up steps:

-- Open your Arduino IDE and click on File > Preferences (on MacOS, click Arduino IDE > Settings).
+- Open your Arduino IDE

+- At the top left, click on **Arduino IDE > Settings...**

 - In "Additional boards manager URLs", copy this link: https://www.pjrc.com/teensy/package_teensy_index.json

+- "OK"

-- In the main Arduino window, open the Boards Manager by clicking the left-side board icon, search for "teensy", and click "Install".
+- In the main Arduino window, open the Boards Manager (located at the left-side of the window)

-- Install Teensyduino.
-This is an add-on for your Arduino IDE that will allow you to program Teensy boards.
-To install, follow the steps [here](https://www.pjrc.com/teensy/td_download.html)

-**On macOS**, Teensyduino installs a modified copy of Arduino IDE so you can use it with Teensy boards.
-In other words, you will se a "Teensyduino" Arduino IDE version.
-This is the one you will need to use for this board.

-**On Windows**, the Teensyduino installer adds Teensy support directly into your existing Arduino IDE installation.
-Further installation guidance [for Windows](https://www.youtube.com/watch?v=az9oHKhK7Uc)
+- Use the search box and type "teensy"

+- Once you see **Teensy (for Arduino IDE) by Paul Stoffregen**, click "Install".
+Wait until the installation process completes.

 - done!
 Plug the Teensy to your computer.

-- Open Arduino IDE (Windows) or Teensyduino (macOS).

-- Select Board: Teensy 4.0 or 4.1
+- Go to **Tools** and select: **Board** > Teensy > Teensy 4.0 (or 4.1 if you are using this one)

+- Go to **Tools** again, but now select: **Port** > (the port in your computer may vary, but it should correspond to the USB option)

-- If the Teensy is not turning on, you might need to press the BOOST button.
+- On the teensy board, press the BOOST button.
+An LED will blink.

-- Upload Arduino's Blink example to test communication.
-You should see the on-board LED blinking.
-Test different speeds to confirm sucess communication.
+- To test communication, upload a **Blink example**.
+Change the blinking speed to confirm that communication has succeed.

+- Go to **File** > Examples > 01.Basics > Blink

+- Upload the code to your board.

 -----------
 ### Teensy PINOUT